 The Mind is a Friend, Lover, Torturer, and Teacher

 Our mind is the source of all misery and of all pleasure.
-People don’t effectively hurt our feelings or anyone to inspire us.
+People don’t effectively hurt our feelings or inspire us.

 People can offer us their opinions, it is only that which the mind decides has any relevance that we take on for ourselves.
 Only the mind that can complement us, insult us, lift us, or destroy us.